Oak is one of the most common trees and the most majestic when it grows to great height.

 Smart tip about oak

-Oak tree in a forest by Gábor Adonyi under Pixabay license
+Oak tree in a forest (also on social media) by Gábor Adonyi under Pixabay license

-Autumn oak tree by Yvonne under Pixabay license
+Autumn oak tree (also on social media) by Yvonne under Pixabay license

 Acorns by Erwin Nowak under Pixabay license